-We expect the designation of Chapman Point as a Marine Conservation Area to increase our ability to recruit volunteers to take part in existing community science efforts at this site and develop new community science and monitoring projects (including potentially human dimensions assessments).
+We expect the designation of Ecola Point as a Marine Conservation Area to increase our ability to recruit volunteers to take part in existing community science efforts at this site and develop new community science and monitoring projects (including potential intercept surveys performed via the Chapman Point education program that would also measure Ecola point usage).
 Information from such efforts would provide important feedback and metrics evaluation to help meet the goals of the site.
-In addition, we intentionally have not recommended any new regulations on scientific collection (other than the baseline ODFW regs) to facilitate any interest by academic institutions or others to conduct research at the site.
+In addition, we intentionally have not recommended any new regulations on scientific collection (other than the baseline ODFW regs) to facilitate any interest by academic institutions or others to conduct research at the site and to not impinge on the survey site currently run by MARINe.
 An increased volunteer pool at the site could also potentially assist in such academic-led efforts.